 That is precisely the formula that Volkswagen applies in the 2024 Volkswagen Atlas: four-cylinder engines that already power its entire range, including the same previous Atlas/Teramont.
 This time it will be a single flavor of the 2-liter EA888 engine with TSI technology, tuned to produce 269 horsepower and 370 Nm of torque.

 Similar numbers to the 3.6-liter VR6 that developed 270 hp and 361 Nm of torque.
-An 8-speed DSG remains the only option, and drive can be front or all-wheel drive.
+An 8-speed DSG remains the only option, and the drive can be front or all-wheel drive.
 Outside of minor suspension and mechanical refinements, it’s virtually the same Atlas that’s rolled in North America since 2017.

 That Gasoline Cars Look Like Electric Cars

 The large number of differences is concentrated in the external design and the cabin.
 Outside you will find a redesigned front, with an LED bar and headlights with a C-shaped light signature.
 The badge is also illuminated, but only for the most equipped models.
-At the rear there is also an LED bar and redesigned headlights.
+At the rear, there is also an LED bar and redesigned headlights.
 The wheels have a new look and sizes ranging from 18 to 21 inches.
 And to be more aerodynamic, both Atlases have a new spoiler on the tailgate.

 Moving to the interior is the most notable change.
 Volkswagen is transitioning to electric, meaning all of its gas-powered cars need to look like their volt-packed namesakes.
-This is most noticeable in its interiors, with larger screens (12), few physical buttons, steering wheels with touch controls and digital instrument panels.
-The ambient lighting gives this Volkswagen a more upscale touch, timidly bringing it closer to an Audi.
+This is most noticeable in its interiors, with larger screens (12), few physical buttons, steering wheels with touch controls, and digital instrument panels.
+The ambient lighting gives this Volkswagen a more upscale touch, timidly bringing it closer to an Audi.Â

 You can’t miss the USB type C ports (six of them) and wireless cell phone charging.
 Even the dashboard has appliqués of the fake wood that is so popular in the US.
 The seven-passenger Atlas and five-passenger Cross Sport will arrive in sales rooms in the region in mid-2023, extending the life of a model that more than It will surely be electric in its next generation.
 As for Latin America, we will probably have to wait another six months or more for its introduction.

-What’s new 2024 Volkswagen Atlas?
+What’s the new 2024 Volkswagen Atlas?

 The renewal of the 2024 Volkswagen Atlas model is profound.
-They renew the exterior style, greatly improve the interior, update the infotainment system and add a new 4-cylinder turbo engine, the only option available now.
+They renew the exterior style, greatly improve the interior, update the infotainment system, and add a new 4-cylinder turbo engine, the only option available now.

 What does it look like from the outside?